bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | About

 Our approximate route

-Shunga-la-she from the trail.
+Shunga-la-she from the road.
 The caves are at the bottom.

 Making our way up the gully

-Climbing to the caves, Dinah, Vic and Gert exaggerate the exposure.
+Climbing to the caves, Dinah, Vic and Gert exaggerate their fear of the exposure

 Dinah stands above one of the caves